 - Dirty Martini: A martini with a bit of olive juice added.

-- Churchill: A martini made without vermouth and chilled by keeping the gin in the freezer so it’s not watered down.
+- Churchill: A martini made without vermouth and chilled by keeping the gin in the freezer, so it’s not watered down.
 Simply cold gin with an olive.

-Lemon Peel or a Spanish Olive
+Should A Martini Be Garnished With A Lemon Peel or a Spanish Olive?

-The most important part of making a dry martini is controlling the coldness of the drink and how diluted it gets when mixing it and that can be controlled by the gin you use.
+The most important part of making a dry martini is controlling the coldness of the drink and how diluted it gets when mixing it, which can be controlled by the gin you use.
 I’m writing this in an ideal situation where there are no variations of how much or how little vermouth people like or if they want it dirty or not, shaken and not stirred, etc. This is just 2 oz dry gin, 1 oz dry vermouth, express lemon peel over the top, and garnish with an olive.